A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Main results

-This section introduces an approximation problem of the (\ref{DRCP}) and proposes a distributed projected gradient (DPG) algorithm for solving this problem, which can be used in time-varying unbalanced directed networks under UJSC assumption.
-Then, we present the convergence of the DPG algorithm and discuss its convergence rate.
-Besides, we develop a distributed finite-time termination algorithm.
-By combining it with the DPG algorithm, all agents obtain approximate optimal and consensus solutions of the ADRCP within finite time slots.
+Since the constraints of the (\ref{DRCP}) are semi-infinite constraints, which means that an infinite number of inequality constraints are imposed on finite-dimensional decision variables, solving this problem is NP-hard.
+To solve the (\ref{DRCP}), this section firstly introduces an approximation problem of the (\ref{DRCP}) and proposes a distributed projected gradient (DPG) algorithm for solving this approximation problem under the setting of time-varying unbalanced directed networks.
+Then, we develop a distributed finite-time termination algorithm.
+By combining it with the DPG algorithm, all agents obtain approximate optimal and consensus solutions of the approximation problem within finite time.
+Next, we propose a distributed cutting-surface consensus algorithm that, by tuning the parameters of the approximation problem in each iteration, enables each agent to attain a locally feasible solution of the (\ref{DRCP}) satisfying consensus and zeroth-order stopping conditions to certain tolerances within a finite number of iterations.
+Finally, the main results on finite-time termination and local feasibility of the resulting solutions for the distributed cutting-surface consensus algorithm are established.